-To learn more about how we can help make your roof safe please contact us via our enquiry page.
+To learn more about how we can help make your roof safe you can read more by clicking on any of our information pages below or by contacting us via our contact page.

 What types of anchor points are there?

 Fall arrest points can be used for fall arrest and fall restraint.
 They must be rated to a minimum of 15kN and comply with AS1891.4 and AS5532.

 Abseil points can be used for abseil, fall arrest and fall restraint and must have a minimum rating of 15kN and comply with AS1891.4, AS5532 and AS4488.
 Under AS1891.4 it does allow for abseil anchor points to have a lessor rating of 12kN, however if this is the case then they are not able to be used for fall arrest or fall restraint.
 Therefore we do not recommend installing an abseil system with only a 12kN rating.